Dear Valued Client:

 Minor Children.
 If you have minor children, check your Will to see if the person(s) you have named as Guardian(s) and Alternate Guardian(s) are still the person(s) that you would want to take care of your minor children in the event of your death.
 If not, contact this office to assist you in preparing a Codicil to your existing Will.
 If your estate planning documents were prepared when your children were minors, the Wills do not need to be revised after your children turn 18.
 The provisions nominating guardians of minor children simply become moot.

 If you suspect or know that a certain beneficiary may have challenges that would prevent him or her from being capable of handling or managing their share of your estate upon inheritance, your estate plan may need to be revised to provide for special management of his or her share of your estate to insure that he or she is adequately protected and that the estate makes a positive impact on that beneficiary’s life, rather than a negative one.
-If a beneficiary has Special Needs, inheriting money may cause beneficiary to become ineligible for Government programs such as SSI, SDI, MediCare, etc. A Special Needs beneficiary may not be capable of managing his or her inheritance or resisting fraud or undue influence.
+If a beneficiary has Special Needs and is receiving needs based public benefits such as SS! or Medi-Cal, inheriting money may cause the beneficiary to become ineligible for those Government programs such as SS!, SDI, Medicare, etc. A Special Needs beneficiary may not be capable of managing his or her inheritance or resisting fraud or undue influence.
 Accordingly, we strongly advise clients with Special Needs beneficiaries to include a Special Needs Trust in their estate plan for these beneficiaries.

 Changes in Economic or Personal Conditions.
 The value of your estate or the nature of the assets in your estate may have changed since you signed your estate planning documents.
 The nature of the assets may have changed, you may have retired, you may have bought or sold a business, or you may have acquired property in another state.
 If any of these events have occurred, you might want to rethink how your estate is to be administered and/or distributed after your death.